naziulsiam/aliportfolio/README.md

 3. Click **Save**
 4. Your site will be live at `https://yourusername.github.io/aliportfolio/`

+### Custom Domain

+1. Add a `CNAME` file with your domain
+2. Configure DNS settings with your domain provider
+3. Enable HTTPS in GitHub Pages settings

 ### Other Platforms

 - **Netlify**: Connect your GitHub repo for automatic deployments
 - **Vercel**: Import project and deploy with zero configuration
+- **Cloudflare Pages**: Fast global CDN deployment
 - **Any Static Host**: Upload the entire folder to any web server

 ## 📝 Sections Overview